 The influence of light and galls can be seen in the picture on the right - once with museum glass and once without museum glass.
-The painting is currently still without varnish and can only be covered with varnish in 18 months at the earliest.
-In case of a purchase it is recommended to ask the artist for advice.
+The painting is still without varnish and can only be covered in 18 months at the earliest.
+In case of a purchase, it is recommended to ask the artist for advice.

 We know very little about Leonardo's painting medium, if we look at it honestly, except that it was walnut oil, as it is known to be the least yellowing.
-Unfortunately walnut oil has the decisive disadvantage that it also dries the least quickly, and so you have to wait up to 2 weeks before you can apply another coat.
+Unfortunately, walnut oil has the decisive disadvantage that it also dries the least quickly, so you have to wait up to 2 weeks before applying another coat.
 We do not know for sure whether Leonardo really did this, but it is accepted by art historians, not least because Leonardo often took years to paint his pictures.
-Now I do not want to enter into a discourse with historians, but I would just like to point out that accelerators, i.e. siccatives, may have been used very late in the painting medium.
-In the end, even burned umbra is a kind of siccative, which as such cannot be proven to be siccative, etc. Of course this is more suitable for use in the background and in dark areas.
-Also the chemical analyses would support this.
+Now I do not want to enter into a discourse with historians, but I would like to point out that accelerators, i.e. siccatives, may have been used very late in the painting medium.
+In the end, even a burned umbra is a kind of siccative, which cannot be proven to be siccative, etc. Of course, this is more suitable for use in the background and dark areas.
+Also, the chemical analyses would support this.

-Anyway, the chemical analysis is one thing, and a picture for painting is something completely different, because here you have the haptic relation to the colour and the painting medium.
+Chemical analysis is one thing, and a picture for painting is entirely different because here, you have the haptic relation to the color and the painting medium.

-I personally tend to believe that Leonardo did use siccatives in the darker parts of the painting, or painting media that do not only consist of nut oil, but possibly also of oils boiled in small quantities.
-The reason why it took him so long to create his works may have been partly due to the fact that he was a very busy man, with many interests in research, natural science and the like - all this is known and need not be explained here.
+I personally tend to believe that Leonardo did use siccatives in the darker parts of the painting, or painting media that consist of nut oil and possibly also of oils boiled in small quantities.
+The reason it took him so long to create his works may have been partly because he was a very busy man, with many interests in research, natural science and the like - all this is known and need not be explained here.

-In summary, it can be said about the present replica that it was created with the greatest possible dedication to the original pigments and media.
+In summary, we can say that the present replica was created with the greatest possible dedication to the original pigments and media.

 The picture is painted on poplar wood.
-Only the use of lead white was abandoned for health reasons (a forger would of course use lead white) in order not to burden the future owner.
-Also I cannot share the opinion that lead white is inferior to the current white pigments.
-There are possibilities to achieve this also with today's pigments.
+The use of lead white was abandoned only for health reasons (a forger would use lead white) not to burden the future owner.
+Also, I cannot share the opinion that lead white is inferior to the current white pigments, and there are possibilities to achieve this with today's pigments.

 Finally, I would like to thank you for your interest and wish you all the best for the future and much pleasure in painting.